mvibraim/minibank/README.md

 * Open the inbox and open the SMTP Settings tab.
 The SMTP username and password values will be shown
 * Open the .env file in the project root and fill MAIL_USERNAME and MAIL_PASSWORD variables with the SMTP username and password

-The last three steps are required to verify email sending when creating an account
+The last three steps are required to verify email sending when creating an account.
+When you create an account in MiniBank, emails will be sent to the Mailtrap inbox

 * Run the XAMPP Control Panel and start Apache and MySQL.
 At the prompt, run:
 ```